Ley789/SimpleRayTracer/Thesis/thesis.md

 The common crucial factors lead to common optimizations.
-For the first fact, the amount of rays, its sufficed to reduce the number of rays to reduce the computation time.
-This can be archived by reducing the primary rays(smaller resolution) or reducing the secondary rays.
+For the first fact, the amount of rays, it is sufficed to reduce the number of rays to reduce the computation time.
+This can be achieved by reducing the primary rays(smaller resolution) or reducing the secondary rays.
 The second fact, the scene complexity, can be optimized by using the mentioned acceleration data structures.
 Also using optimized intersection functions leads to reduced computation time. \\
-Ray tracing is knows as embarrassing parallel problem.
-That means to execute the algorithm in parallel is trivial because the result for each ray can be calculated independently.
+Ray tracing is known as an embarrassingly parallel problem, because the result of each ray can be calculated independently.
 The optimization of ray tracing is a topic of interest since the invention of the algorithm \cite{copy}.

 ## Ray Tracing compared with rasterization

 Advantages of ray tracing:

-  * Ray tracing in known for the realistic images in high quality.
+  * Ray tracing in known for physically realistic images in high quality.
-  * The algorithm is embarrassing parallelism.
+  * The algorithm is an embarrassingly parallel problem.
   * The algorithm scales logarithmic with the scene complexity.
-  * Complex effects like shadows, reflection and refractions can be simulated and represented correctly (no approximations).
+  * Complex effects like shadows, reflection and refractions can be simulated and represented correctly.
-  * Allows physically correct representations.

 Advantages of rasterization: